Mend-Support-Training/.github/profile/README.md

 # Welcome to the Mend.io Technical Support Training Organization! 🚀

 <p align="center">
- <em>Please note that this is an internal Mend organization designated
+ <em>Please note that this is an internal organization designated
   <br>
-  to help train onboarding technical support engineers at Mend.</em>
+  to help train onboarding technical support engineers at Mend.io.</em>
 </p>

 ## README Table of Contents 📑